EimaanAyub/itsolera-internship-projects/README.md

 ## Projects

 ### 1. Appointment System
-- Designed and implemented an appointment scheduling system with text processing and automation features.
+- Implemented a text-based appointment system with intent recognition and automation features.
-- Developed intent recognition to make scheduling faster and more efficient.
+- Used NLP techniques to identify scheduling intents and streamline the booking process.

-### 2. Neural Machine Translation for Low-Resource Languages
+### 2. Neural Machine Translation (NMT) for Low-Resource Languages
-- Built a translation model for Roman Urdu to English.
+- Developed a Roman Urdu → English translation model.
-- Applied sequence-to-sequence architecture with attention mechanisms to handle linguistic complexity.
+- Used a T5-based Seq2Seq architecture with attention to handle linguistic complexity.
-- Addressed challenges of low-resource data with preprocessing and augmentation techniques.
+- Addressed data scarcity by leveraging Hinglish datasets and applying preprocessing/augmentation.

-### 3. Multilingual Translation and Understanding Systems
+### 3. Multilingual Translation with MBART-50
+- Built a high-accuracy translation system using Hugging Face’s MBART-50 model.
-- Extended translation capabilities to multiple languages and regional dialects.
+- Supports translation across 50 languages and regional dialects.
-- Focused on accuracy, contextual understanding, and scalability of translation models.
+- Focused on scalability and contextual accuracy in multilingual NLP systems.

 ---

 ## Tools and Skills
 - Programming: Python
-- Frameworks: TensorFlow, PyTorch
+- Frameworks: PyTorch, Hugging Face Transformers
-- Concepts: Natural Language Processing, Machine Learning, Neural Machine Translation, Sequence-to-Sequence Models, Attention Mechanisms
+- Concepts: Natural Language Processing, Machine Translation, Sequence-to-Sequence Models, Attention Mechanisms
 - Tools: Jupyter Notebook, Git/GitHub

 ---

-## Repository Structure
+## How to Use
+- Clone the repository
+- For the appointment system: run `python appointment.py`
+- For translation projects: open the respective Jupyter notebooks and run the cells